 Transcription of a brilliant speech by Andrew Haldane, Chief Economist of the Bank of England.
 Wider in scope than just recruitment, but relevant to everyone who cares about regional income inequality, job distribution and whether abstraction is really needed when we already have enough data to report the reality on the ground.
 Easier read than it sounds - trust me, it’s worth it.

 Job board aggregators are the canaries in the coal mine for the economy.
 Steep falls recorded by Adzuna across all sectors; with gig and p/t work increase by 22.1% as employers look for flexibility and emergency workers in times of crisis.
-H/T brainfooder and Adzuna CEO Doug Monro for the share in the fb group
+H/T brainfooder and Adzuna CEO Doug Monro for the share in the fb group.

 Broader trends: software companies ascendant, Microsoft returns to top place, Chinese companies suffer from the trade war, dominance of the US companies, persistent.
 Check it out, here